melanie-mendoza/JS_SprintChallenge2/README.md

 1. Describe the biggest difference between `.forEach` & `.map`.

-forEach() — executes a provided function once for each array element. map() — creates a new array with the results of calling a provided function on every element in the calling array.
+forEach() — executes a provided function once for each array element.
+Does not have a return value.
+Has a side effect by console.log. map() — creates a new array with the results of calling a provided function on every element in the calling array.
+Map does not mutate the original array.

 2. What is the difference between a function and a method?

 A function is a subprogram designed to perform a particular task.
 Functions are executed when they are called.
 This is known as invoking a function.
 Values can be passed into functions and used within the function.
 Functions always return a value.
 In JavaScript, if no return value is specified, the function will return undefined.
 Functions are objects.

 A method - is a function that’s a value of a property of an object.
+It's essentially a function inside a function.

 3. What is closure?